I will be sharing a series of frequently asked questions(FAQ) on how to start and build a business.

 This chapter includes the nuts and bolts, and FAQ on starting a business.
 And depending on your business, some of these questions won’t apply.
 All of them come from questions most people have asked the author.

 Frequently Asked Questions About Starting And Building A Business

 • Should I go for venture capital money?
-First, build a product, then get a customer, then get friends and family money (or money from revenues, which is cheapest of all) and then think about raising money.
+First, build a product, then get a customer, then get friends and family money (or money from revenues, which is the cheapest of all), and then think about raising money.
 But only then.

 • Should I patent my idea?
 Get customers first.
 Patent later.
 Don’t talk to lawyers until the last possible moment.

 • Should I require venture capitalists to sign NDAs?
 No. Nobody is going to steal your idea.